Christopher Mace, Group Commercial Director

 Alex Durand, CEO

 Alex joined SaxonAir in January 2013 as CEO.
 He began his career in business aviation over 20 years ago as a young graduate with an interest in flying.
 He now brings to SaxonAir a wealth of experience in all areas of the industry.
-Alex and his wife and four children now live Norfolk, having moved Oxfordshire.
+Alex and his wife and four children now live Norfolk, having moved from Oxfordshire.
 A lifelong Norwich fan, so takes many visits to Carrow Road!

 James Palmer, FBO & Flight Support Manager